My Rider Account

 However, we need those riders to be prepared to loan their spare wheels to another rider for up to 2 days if another rider has a problem that can’t be solved by our standard spares.
 If you would like to bring a spare set of wheels and are happy with this condition, please contact Kate (first come, first served).

-We do sell gels, energy and recovery drinks on tour (so you don’t need to pack a Loop’s worth) but in general we find that cyclists use much less of these products than they expect.
+We do sell gels, and energy drinks (but not post-ride recovery drinks) on tour (so you don’t need to pack a Loop’s worth) but in general we find that cyclists use much less of these products than they expect.

 Our feedstops are the best you’ve ever seen on an event (and you can hold us to that) and we really encourage you to rely on normal food rather than energy products.